 On-Grounds Field Trips

-The times below show how long is required for each program's full curriculum; this includes the educational lesson, activity/craft, scavenger hunt, and time to explore the museum.
-However, each school program can be shortened to fit any time restraint that teachers may have.
+The times below show how long is required for each program's full curriculum.
+While each program is a little different, most programs include things like an educational lesson, hands-on activities, scavenger hunt, and time to explore the museum.

 North American Bison Culture